troynsofor-svg/AIPortfolio-TROY-NSOFOR/Text Representation/README.md

 Text Classification (Multinomial Naive Bayes): I've created a sentiment classification system using this algorithm, by comparing its performance with various vectorizations.

-Feature Importance Analysis: This was used to comprehend which words contributed most to the classification decisions.
+Feature Importance Analysis: This was used for comprehending which words contributed the most to the classification choices.

 # Results
 Here's the breakdown of the results, including metrics, accuracy, and performance: